Ms. Abrahim

 Announcements and Upcoming Events:

 • Mark your calendars for our annual Back to School Night event.
-Teachers will be going over very important information regarding expectations, procedures and distance learning for the 2023-2024 school year.
-It will be held on Wednesday, August 9th.
+Teachers will be going over very important information regarding expectations, procedures, and more for the 2024-2025 school year.
+It will be held on Wednesday, August 7th.

 Homework Procedures: